Free Calculator

 How Much Should You Start Lifting?

-Enter your stats below.
-Get personalized starting weights for every major lift — calibrated to your bodyweight, experience, and goal.
+Enter your stats and get personalized starting weights for every major lift, calibrated to your bodyweight, experience, and goal.
+No guessing.

 Weight Unit